Andrew-2609/rest-assured-automation/README.md

 I also recommend you search some courses about it.
 This basic project was made based on the course [REST Assured Java Framework | Step by Step for Beginners](https://www.udemy.com/course/rest-assured-java-framework-step-by-step-for-beginners/)
 .

+## How to run the project

+To run this project after cloning it, simply type `mvn test` in your shell (naturally, you need to have [Maven](https://maven.apache.org/download.cgi) installed and configured).

+If you are running it through an IDE, such as IntelliJ IDEA or Eclipse, you can run the tests easily by the IDE's interface.

+I hope you learned something new!
+Thanks!